-Part 4.7 - General Electrical Safety in Workplaces and Energised Electrical Work person who holds an electrical practitioner's licence under the Occupational Licensing (Electrical Work) Regulations 2008.
+Part 4.7 - General Electrical Safety in Workplaces and Energised Electrical Work practitioner licensed electrical means who holds electrical person an practitioner's licence under the Occupational Licensing (Electrical Work) Regulations 2008.

 - (i) the assistant is directly supervised by the licensed electrical practitioner; and - (ii) the assistance does not involve physical contact with any energised electrical equipment; - (h) carrying out electrical work, other than work on energised electrical equipment, in order to meet eligibility requirements in relation to becoming a licensed electrical practitioner.